n3fit.hyper_optimization package

 Target functions to minimize during hyperparameter scan

-New loss functions can be added directly in this module the name in the runcard must match the name in the module
+New statistics can be added directly in this class as staticmethods and via IMPLEMENTED_STATS; their name in the runcard must match the name in the module

 Example